sylhare/Reveal-Jekyll/_slides/example.md

 Here is an example of a standalone slide.

-Use `background` attibute to add a background image.
+Use `background` attribute to add a background image.